 Confidence, it’s the difference between missed opportunities and goals achieved, going out on a limb or playing it safe.
-Some people seem born with all the confidence in the world, others shrink at even the thought trying to put themselves forward into it.
+Some people seem born with all the confidence in the world, others shrink at even the thought of trying to put themselves forward into it.

 The good news is that confidence can be built.
 If you’re lacking confidence, there are 11 science-backed, ‘tried and true’ ways you can boost it.